An embedding formalism for CFTs in general states on curved backgrounds

 In the large $\Delta$ limit we expect from usual saddle-point arguments that the 2-point function is well approximated by the geodesic length in ALAdS$_{d+1}$ connecting the two insertion points.
 One can show \cite{ParisiniToAppear} that geodesic lengths in ALAdS$_{d+1}$ are related to those of ambient space geodesics through

 where $L_{AdS}$ is the geodesic distance between the boundary insertions on the ALAdS$_{d+1}$ slice of unit radius.
 Thus only the leading term in \eqref{eq:ProposalForm1} will remain in the large $\Delta$ limit.
 The terms in the sum provide the finite-$\Delta$ corrections.
+Using the curvature invariants of the form \eqref{CurvatureInvariantsForm2} a general result is that $\mathcal{I}^{(1)}=0$ \cite{ParisiniToAppear} and therefore the geodesic approximation is exact up to $O(\wt{\text{R}}\text{iem})^2$ assuming that no other operator with $\Delta <2d$ acquires a VEV.

 As a final remark, observe that in the case of more than one ambient geodesic connecting the two insertions, new independent invariants may be associated to different geodesics, and one should sum over geodesics.
 Note however that under mild conditions there is a unique geodesic that connects any two points on the boundary \cite{Mazzeo86, Graham:2017fmz}.